Healthdirect Free Australian health advice you can count on.

 Iron is important for producing blood and moving oxygen around the body.
 There are 2 types of iron in food — haem and non-haem.
 Haem iron is absorbed better than non-haem iron.
 Meat, poultry and seafood are sources of haem iron.
 Eggs and plant foods have only non-haem iron.

 Plant-based foods can still give your body enough non-haem iron.
 However, they should be eaten with foods high in vitamin C to help your body absorb the iron.
-Therefore, include a wide variety of fruits or vegetables which are rich in vitamin C at each meal.
+Include a wide variety of fruits and vegetables that are rich in vitamin C at each meal.

 Good sources of iron include: